 2 Days in Mexico City

 Mexico City was not somewhere I had ever wanted to go.
-It was actually one of those places most likely to be on my ‘avoid’ list.
 I had a banker friend (with Scotiabank– they are all over Mexico) who had told me that car jackings were a regular occurrence in the downtown core.
 Mexico City was a dangerous place.
 That was about 10 years ago.
-But my mom is now spending part of the year in Mexico and she invited me to visit her.
-That meant flying in through Mexico City.
+But my mother just moved to Mexico.
+Visiting her meant flying in through Mexico City.

 We stayed right next to the Zocalo in the Centro Historico, two blocks from the Metropolitan Cathedral, the largest cathedral in the Americas.
 The area is filled with historical buildings, restaurants and cafes, and some large boulevards.
 It actually kind of reminded me of Paris.